Obiorachibuike/JobSearch/README.md

 - JavaScript: Programming language for adding interactivity and dynamic functionality.

 Usage and Documentation:
-1. Open the Fresh Jobs Search website in a web browser.
+1. Open the  Job Search website in a web browser.
 2. Enter the desired job title or keywords in the search input field.
 3. Click the "Search" button to initiate the job search.
 4. The website will retrieve job listings from top job websites based on the search criteria.